SundaeSwap-finance/sundae-sdk/docs/typescript/core/classes/Lucid.TxBuilderLucidV3.md

 `Promise`\<`UTxO`[]\>

-A promise that resolves to the first UTXO in the sorted list, based on the specified sorting criteria.
-The UTXO object includes properties such as `txHash` and `outputIndex`.
+A promise that resolves to an array of UTXOs for the transaction.
+The first UTXO in the sorted list is the seed (used for generating a unique pool ident, etc).
+The array includes any other required inputs to satisfy the deposit requirements of the pool being minted.

 **`Throws`**